Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Introduction

+\syv{Several of these studies translated the predicted spectral signatures into detectability forecasts and for effective integration times ranging from $10^3$ to $10^5$~h.
+Early Fisher-matrix studies investigated the recovery of the global signal in the presence of smooth foreground components and highlighted the severe degeneracy between the pre-stellar Dark Ages signal and foreground emission \citep[]{2010PhRvD..82b3006P,PhysRevD.87.043002}.
+In \citep{2024MNRAS.527.1461M}, they assessed both the detectability of excess-radio-background and millicharged-dark-matter global signals relative to a null 21-cm signal and their distinguishability from the standard signal, marginalizing over the amplitude of a single power-law synchrotron foreground component.}

+\syv{Our aim is complementary \TT{to the previous studies}: rather than forecasting parameter constraints for any particular physical model, we assess how robustly representative spectral templates can be detected and distinguished across different frequency-coverage strategies and physically motivated foreground prescriptions.
+Throughout this work, we employ Bayesian evidence and nested-sampling techniques have been widely used in 21-cm analyses to select foreground models, assess signal-versus-null hypotheses, and diagnose instrumental systematics. e.g. \cite{2015MNRAS.449L..21H,2016MNRAS.461.2847B,2016MNRAS.455.3829H,2019MNRAS.487.1160B,2020MNRAS.492...22S,2022MNRAS.509.4679A,2022PASA...39...52S,2023PASA...40...16S, 2025MNRAS.541.2262S, 2025MNRAS.544.2340S}, as a metric for detection and template distinguishability. }

 This paper is organized as follows.
 In Section~\ref{sec:2}, we introduce our statistical metric and several cosmological models for the 21\,cm signal, and discuss foregrounds, instrumental noise, and observing strategies.
-In Section~\ref{sec:3}, we present our results and examine the detectability and model-selection power of selected observing strategies.
+In Section~\ref{sec:3}, we present our results and examine the detectability and template distinguishability of selected observing strategies.
 Section~\ref{sec:4} summarizes this work.